- Emergency Department Fees

-- Gynecological procedures related to a pregnancy including ante-natal care.
+- Gynaecological procedures related to a pregnancy including ante-natal care

-Once you have decided on a private hospital best to do a search to make sure it is one of our contracted hospitals.
+Once you have decided on a private hospital, it's probably a good idea to do a search to make sure it is one of our contracted hospitals.

-The other thing to keep in mind when speaking with your Doctor who will be helping with the delivery of your baby is that your private health insurance and Medicare we cover up to the Government Scheduled Fee, anything over the Government Scheduled Fee (which the doctor can go over) would be an out of pocket expense.
+The other important thing to keep in mind when speaking with your Doctor (who'll be helping with the delivery of your baby) is that your private health insurance and Medicare (together) will cover up to the Government Scheduled Fee.
+Anything over the Government Scheduled Fee (which the doctor can go over) would be an out-of-pocket expense.
 Best to mention this to your doctor and get an informed financial consent (quote) so you are aware if there are going to be some out of pocket expenses.

 Only the treatment you receive in hospital throughout your pregnancy will be covered.
 Like any medical service, the fees charged by your Obstetrician for the management of your pregnancy outside of hospital can only be claimed through Medicare.